isomerpages/sportsg-safesport/latest/news/_posts/2023-09-06-post-Hands Up for Safe Aquatics!.md

 image: ""
 ---
 ![](/images/saq_picture%201.jpeg)
-<i> <font size="-1"> Singapore Aquatics launches the Hands up for Safe Aquatics Campaign on 6 September 2023 </font></i>
+<i> <font size="-1"> Launch of Hands Up for Safe Aquatics Campaign at OCBC Aquatic Centre </font></i>
 <br><br>
-Singapore Aquatics launched the Hands Up for Aquatics Campaign
+Singapore Aquatics launched the Hands Up for Aquatics Campaign on 6 September 2023 to raise awareness of the types of abuse and harassment that may happen in the sporting environment.

 <h4> <i> “It’s important for everyone to understand that abuse and neglect do not just come physically, as athletes also need a nurturing environment free from other forms of abuse to thrive and enjoy their sport. </i> </h4>
 <b> - Vivien Tai (artistic swimming)</b>

+Following the launch, Singapore Aquatics and Safe Sport Commission Singapore held a series of workshops for various stakeholders including athletes, coaches and sport administrators.

 <br><br>